 Pedal Ahead, the administrator CARB chose for this program, has published its own FAQs, which contain some additional information.
 Please note: Some of the information in the Pedal Ahead FAQs doesn’t agree with the information we have about the program.
 We have been told by CARB that some of the elements referenced in their FAQs are still under discussion.
 We will update our FAQs as we get additional information.

 The official website for California’s E-Bike Incentive Project is live at ebikeincentives.org.
 You can get more information about how to apply for an incentive at that site (applications aren’t open yet), and bike retailers can now sign up to participate.

 Note: This post was originally written October 19, 2022, and last updated September 7, 2023.

 - No, you can’t apply for an e-bike incentive yet.
-The program will launch in the second quarter 2023, and applications will open then.
+The program is expected to launch statewide in the second half of 2023 and applications will open then.
 We will announce the launch date as far in advance as we can.

 - The pilot program is limited to Californians living at or below 300% of the federal poverty level.

 - There are many local e-bike incentive programs.
 Visit our e-bike page for a full list.